rhevorn/shape/SECURITY.md

 # Security Policy

-GoShape has no public release yet.
+`shape` has no public release yet.
 The first supported release will be v1.0.0;
 after that, the latest v1.x release receives security fixes.

 Please report suspected vulnerabilities privately through